 Leading Causes of Missouri Car Accidents

 There are various reasons that can explain why Missouri car accident statistics are on the rise.
-An increase in the amount of distracted drivers, however could be the main cause to blame.
+An increase in the number of distracted drivers, however, could be the main cause to blame.
 The number of drivers that use their cellphones while driving has increased over the years.
-Despite a drop in the amount of young drivers using cell phones while behind the wheel, nearly 5.8% in 2014 and 4.6% in 2015, 14% of all Missouri car accidents involve the use of a cellphone while driving.
+Despite a drop in the number of young drivers using cell phones while behind the wheel, nearly 5.8% in 2014 and 4.6% in 2015, 14% of all Missouri car accidents involve the use of a cellphone while driving.
 Most drivers won’t admit to using a cellphone while driving, but the facts show that drivers are using cellphones more and more.
-This is a serious concern in Missouri because distracted driving can be dangerous, cause severe injuries and prove to be fatal in some cases.
-Some of the more common causes of distracted driving in Missouri includes:
+This is a serious concern in Missouri because distracted driving can be dangerous, cause severe injuries, and prove to be fatal in some cases.
+Some of the more common causes of distracted driving in Missouri include:

 - Eating or drinking while driving is one of the top causes of distracted driving.
 Peeling a banana or opening a wrapper while driving, for example, is dangerous because it takes a driver’s focus away from the road and increases the chance that they’ll get in an accident.